Terms & Privacy

-Taylor Investigations Ltd complies with the principles of the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+Taylor Investigations Ltd complies with the principles of the EU’s General Data Protection Regulation (GDPR) and the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 Your privacy and security are of utmost importance to us.
-We aim to always follow these principles and ask you how you might like us (or our partners) to communicate with you.
-The Information Commissioner regulates compliance with the Data Protection Act.
+We respect the privacy of everyone who visits our website and uses our services.
+We are committed to respecting, securing and protecting your privacy and private data.
+We are also committed to being transparent about what we collect from you and how we use it.
+The Information Commissioner regulates compliance with the GDPR.
 See details at the end of the contact page.

 Why we collect your data?

-By collecting your data, it allows us to understand what your needs and wants are, provide personalised content and match the most relevant adverts and services for you.
-It also allows us to provide targeted offers and services you may be interested to hear about.
+By collecting your data, it allows us to understand what your needs and wants are and to provide personalised content and match the most relevant services for you.
+All data will only be collected with a legitimate reason as stipulated by GDPR.